+

 • Numerous unnecessary links in the top navigation bar

-• Vague tagline or a tagline that reflects coach’s own aspirational identity instead of your students
+• Vague tagline or a tagline that reflects the coach’s own aspirational identity instead of your students

 • No clear call to action.
 For example, buy now or schedule a call